re4ldev/arch-laptop/README.md

 In this repository I attempt to create a complete **Guide** for [Arch Linux](https://archlinux.org/) operating system deployment on a mobile personal computer aka laptop.
 The solution should satisfy the list of requirements collected in section [I. Requirements](#i-requirements) following a number of assumptions listed in section [II.
 Assumptions](#ii-assumptions).

 I am Linux enthusiast with no system administration background.
 This **Guide** was put together by myself following a number of documents, guides and tutorials available online which I list below in the section [A. Sources](#a-sources).
-Hopefully this is a living document, updated frequently to catch up with the latest developments.
+Hopefully this is a living document, updated frequently, to catch up with the latest developments.

 I would appreciate all kind of constructive feedback about the below procedure steps, applied solutions, and used software.
 You can use [Issues](../../issues) section for that purpose.
 Feel free to share this **Guide** with larger audience and open for discussion.
 All kind of best practices and recommendations are more than welcome.